ravendb/docs/Articles/Raven.Documentation.Articles/articles/hidden-side-of-document-ids-in-ravendb.markdown

 *What would you pass as the `{id}`?*

-Passing the document ID 'as is' is not an option.
+Passing the document ID 'as is' would be suboptimal.
 For ID `users/1-A` the URL `/api/users/users/1-A` not only looks ugly, it also will derail the routing if passed unencoded.
 Encoded ID `/api/users/users%2F1-A` though functional, looks rather puzzling and doesn't bring much joy either.

 #### 1.1.
 Masking the ID

 <p><em>Oren Eini</em> <a href="https://ravendb.net/articles/avoiding-exposing-identifier-details-to-your-users">recommends to avoid exposing the ID</a> by masking it via encryption, so the URL would look like <code>/api/users/bPSPEZii22y5JwUibkQgUuXR3VHBDCbUhC343HBTnd1XMDFZMuok</code>.
 In <a href="https://ravendb.net/articles/avoiding-exposing-identifier-details-to-your-users">that blog post</a> he provides the code for using the AES encryption and then encoding to the Bitcoin format.</p>

 The main benefit is disguising the pace of growing records in a collection that could be visible through sequential IDs (e.g. how many orders were created between events *A* and *B*).
-However, for enterprise applications it would mean sacrificing the user experience – the format is not human-readable and harder to manage (e.g. accidentally miss a character or two when copy-paste).
+However, for enterprise applications it would mean sacrificing the user experience – the format is not human-readable and harder to manage (e.g. accidentally miss a character or two when selecting for copy-paste).

 <p>This method is a bit faster than GUIDs due to lower impact on the <a href="https://en.wikipedia.org/wiki/B-tree" target="_blank" rel="nofollow">B-tree</a> index (though, Oren says: "<em>[impact] isn't going to be a major one before you get to 100 million records</em>"), but there can be a better approach.</p>